Alami64/cs589_week3_hw2_customer_email/readme.md

-# OpenAI API Interaction and Web Crawler
+# OpenAI API Email Generator

 This project comprises two main functionalities: interaction with the OpenAI API using embeddings and a web crawler specifically designed for the `openai.com` domain.